Homework and summer: can the two coexist?

 • Homework obligations in summer sometimes have the opposite effect: children can become discouraged from studying and learning.

-• Rest and recreation is a right of childhood enshrined in article 31 of the 1989 UNICEF Children's Convention.
-Specifically, it is said that children have the right to rest, leisure time, and recreational activities that are appropriate for their age […].
+• Children’s rest and leisure is a right provided for in article 31 of UNICEF’s convention on rights of a child, from 1989.
+Specifically, it sets out that children have the right to rest, leisure, recreational activities that are appropriate to their age […].

 • Summer homework aimed at reinforcing an area in which the child experiences difficulties can be perceived as a punishment, with negative effects from the emotional point of view.